 The easiest and most effective way to get a customer to post a review on your business’s Facebook page is to ask for one.
 There are a few different ways to approach this as a Facebook user with a business page.

-Responding to reviews is an incredibly important part of increasing customer engagement and building customer trust, increasing the likelihood of customers recommending your business to other potential customers.
+Responding to reviews is incredibly important to increase customer engagement and build customer trust, increasing the likelihood of customers recommending your business to other potential customers.
 It’s absolutely worth the time and cost per action, even for a small or one-person business.